AnandChowdhary/anandchowdhary.com/content/projects/ibm-iot-escape-room.md

 tools: ["Firebase", "Node.js", "Vue.js"]
 ---

-From February to April 2018, my project group and I worked with IBM on building an escape room using—and to teach players about—the Internet of Things.
+From February to April 2018, my project group and I worked with IBM on building an escape room using—and to teach players about—the IoT.
 Using Wemoses and Ardiuos as the basic building blocks, combined with Firebase's real-time database and a custom-built Vue.js app, we built a proof-of-concept with five connected puzzles.

 This was my project for the module "Living and Working Tomorrow", a quarter of Creative Technology BSc's first year focused on working with external clients on solving today's problems using tomorrow's technology.